FrancescoGuarneri/Larrybird/README.md

 =============
 EXTERNAL DEPENDANCIES

-These softwares are not in this repository but are necessary to let the app work.
+These softwares are not in this repository but will be necessary to let the app work.

 - Django is available at https://www.djangoproject.com
 - Twitter Bootstrap is available at http://twitter.github.com/bootstrap